 Convenience.
 Mindless tossing into the shopping cart.
 Daydreaming while cooking.
 Headspace to predict how Homeland will end.
 We love the security of routine.
 The real challenge if we aspire to eat healthfully is how to successfully manage our routine prison break.

 One thing great about barley stuffed peppers is how few ingredients you’ll need to shake up that dinner routine.
 It’s intentionally kept simple.
 Onions, celery, carrots, tomatoes, barley, white beans and of course the peppers you choose, are the stars of this show.
 The added spices are intentionally crowd-pleasing standards of thyme and oregano.
 The dry mustard gives just a slight hint of tangy flavor to accentuate the other ingredients.

 Proactive or reactive – it’s a choice

 When I first started following a wfpb (whole food, plant-based) diet, I slipped into a food safety zone.
-I ate the same things over and over.
-I became paralyzed at the thought of introducing anything new.
+I ate the same things over and over and became paralyzed at the thought of introducing anything new.
 I didn't want to interrupt my good progress, there were issues of the time to find and follow a new recipe and gather all the necessary ingredients.
-Then there was knowing how to spot and to eliminate things like added oil or other ingredients that weren't on my 'list'.
+Then there was knowing how to spot, and to eliminate things like added oil or other ingredients that weren't on my 'list'.

 My routine break wasn’t like a scene from Con Air.
 I quietly and thoughtfully started introducing new ingredients and a few new recipes.
 I decided that proactively shaking things up was better than reactively going downstairs for a pizza (I live above an Italian restaurant).